OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 The subchallenge is over a max of 2^43 hashes where validators need to narrow down their single hash of disagreement.
 As the space of hashes is too large, we explore this space in _ranges_ of steps.

 First, validators disagree over **Gigasteps** of WASM execution.
 That is, over ranges of 2^30 steps.
 Then, they open another subchallenge once they reach a single gigastep of disagreement.
 They then play games over ranges of **Megasteps**, then **Kilosteps**, until they reach a subchallenge over individual steps.
-The bisection game is the same at each subchallenge level, and opening a subchallenge requires placing another “mini-bond”.
-The magnitudes of mini-bonds are different at each subchallenge level.
+The bisection game is the same at each subchallenge level, and opening a subchallenge requires placing another “challenge bond”.
+The magnitudes of challenge bonds are different at each subchallenge level.

 #### One step proof